skrusche63/OASIS-ebXML-RegRep-for-Big-Data/README.md

 the OASIS ebXML RegRep standard.
 It enables seamless secure management of almost any kind of digital content associated with a pre-defined and Standard-compliant metadata description.

+If any of the following keywords describe your problem domain this Cassandra-based and standard-compliant registry & repository is a must have:
+* Big Data
+* Interoperability
+* Metadata Management
+* Information Management
+* Registry (& Repository)
+* Semantic
+* Standard-compliant
+* Unified Information Access

 ## OASIS ebXML RegRep v4.0 for Cassandra